skip to Main Content

 Please remember to follow us and tag us in your social media posts along with the hashtags #NCSW2022 #skills #capabilities

-• Reshape your customer service strategy: benchmark your organisation against the latest UK Customer Satisfaction Index (UKCSI) Measure your customer satisfaction, identify your strengths and areas for development, and benchmark your performance with other organisations either in or outside your sector – find out more here.
+• Reshape your service strategy: benchmark your organisation against the latest UK Customer Satisfaction Index (UKCSI) Measure your customer satisfaction, identify your strengths and areas for development, and benchmark your performance with other organisations either in or outside your sector.
+Use the findings to develop a sustainability action plan

 Share your posts on Linkedin and Twitter